Dedicated to Maine Athletes… Past, Present & Future

-The M Club this year assumed responsibility for administering the Hall of Fame.
-It takes over for the athletic department, which administered the hall since its creation in 1986.
-Creech and the M Club board indicated the M Club had the institutional memory to annually select a worthy class and had a sufficient volunteer base to stage a dinner and induction ceremony each fall.
+The athletic department had been responsible for administering the Hall of Fame since its creation.
+Creech and the M Club board agreed that the M Club had the institutional memory to annually select a worthy class and had a sufficient volunteer base to stage a dinner and induction ceremony each fall.

 Support the M Club